 We also like the ability to look words up in Wikipedia, Google Images, Poetry.com, Answers.com, and many others without opening a browser winder manually and leaving yourself open to the temptations of Twitter and Facebook.

-WriteMonkey is a portable app, so there’s no need to install it – just extract all the downloaded files to a removable drive or cloud storage service, and you can use it on any PC by opening the file WriteMonkey.exe.
+WriteMonkey is a portable app, so there’s no need to install it – just extract all the downloaded files to a removable drive or cloud storage service and fire it up by running the file WriteMonkey.exe.

 How we tested the best free word processor

 To test for the best free word processor we first set up an account with the relevant software platform, whether as a download or as an online service.
 We then tested the service to see how the software could be used for different purposes and in different situations, especially looking at how it worked with different file formats.
 The aim was to push each software platform to see how useful its basic tools were and also how easy it was to get to grips with any more advanced tools.